Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Results

-The superlinear evolution of the mixing length we observe, can be ascribed to multiple reasons: (i) the simulated time is not sufficiently large to achieve the asymptotic regime, or (ii) the $\ra$ number of the system is too low, and the effect of diffusion is still dominant.
+In three-dimensional porous media, the growth of the mixing length follows the linear prediction obtained from the physical arguments mentioned above \citep{Boffetta2020}.
+The behaviour is different in two dimensions, where the fingers are slenderer compared to their three-dimensional counterpart.
+The superlinear evolution of the mixing length we observed, can be ascribed to multiple reasons: (i) the simulated time is not sufficiently large to achieve the asymptotic regime, or (ii) the $\ra$ number of the system is too low, and the effect of diffusion is still dominant.
 We speculate that in the present case a combination of these two effects controls the evolution of the flow.
 Initially, the fluid accelerates from zero velocity, and this corresponds to a finite-time effect.
 At a later stage, when the initial condition has been absorbed by the system and fluid velocity is non-zero, the finite-size (i.e., finite-$\ra$) effect comes into play, via the domain boundaries.
 This non-linear behaviour seems indeed to vanish at higher $\ra$ numbers \citep{boffetta2022dimensional}, but in absence of boundaries.
 We remark here that a linear growth of the mixing length has been observed numerically \citep{gopalakrishnan2017relative}, but only in the limit of lower Rayleigh numbers, namely $\ra\approx 4\times10^3$.
 For these values of $\ra$, also previous numerical simulations \citep{depaoli2019prf} and present experiments do not exhibit a clear superlinear behaviour.
 In addition, the experimental data reported by \citet{wooding1969growth}, which refer to higher Rayleigh numbers (approximately $10^3\le\ra\le7\times10^4$) are also well fitted by a linear scaling.
-These data are obtained in the Hele\hyp{}Shaw regime (i.e., $\epsilon^2\ra\ll1$) and are therefore suitable for a comparison with present findings.
 However, it must be pointed out that the data have been collected at very low acquisition rate, making the amount of available measurements very scarce for a time-dependent flow analysis.
 We are not able to explain, in this case, why the superlinear scaling was not observed.
 One possible reason could be attributed to the method adopted to change the Rayleigh number, consisting of varying the orientation of the cell with respect to gravity.
 Another possibility is represented by the absence of horizontal boundaries.
 A conclusive answer on the asymptotic scaling of the mixing length could be obtained with the aid of Darcy simulations or experiments at higher $\ra$, ($\approx10^6$), which are beyond the present capabilities.